AQNclasses/notes241-fa25/8-graphs.md

 ### Run time?

 - have to update min-heap every time we update $dist$
 - multiple ways to handle updating the min-heap.
 The most performant (in terms of runtime) is to add multiple copies of nodes to $U$ and maintain separate set of unprocessed nodes.
-Then, you will ignore nodes when re-visiting them, but the min-heap will handle sorting every time you add a new node.
+Then, you will ignore nodes when re-visiting them, but the min-heap will handle sorting every time you add a new node (in O(log n) time for each node).
+This means you may pop nodes off the heap that have already been processed, so you should check for that condition as well.
+- other way of handling the min-heap: find and delete node object, update distance, and re-add node object.
+This takes O(n) time.

 ### Extracting path